 - See Shetland and Connemara ponies, piglets, goats and chickens in the family farm

 Wondering what a farmer's life was like in 18th-century Ireland, apart from the whiskey and freezing winters?
-Tour the Newbridge House and Farm with a live guide and see the unique furnishings, hear great anecdotes from days of yore, and visit a working farm with ponies, pigs, and chickens.
+Tour the Newbridge House with a live guide and see the unique furnishings, hear great anecdotes from days of yore, and visit the working farm with ponies, pigs, and chickens on your own.

 The Georgian Villa known as Newbridge was built in 1747 for the then Archbishop of Dublin, Charles Cobbe (1686-1765) and was home to the Cobbe Family until 1985.